 - 19. The report is composed of three volumes.
 Volume I constitutes the main report, including key findings and analysis.
 Volume II provides additional appendices.
 Volume III contains the case study reports. - 20.
 Volume I of the report is composed of 11 chapters and three appendices, organized as follows. - 21.
 Chapter 2 provides an extensive description of the context and background of the evaluation.
 The chapter provides an overview of socio-economic development of African States and climate change impacts on the continent, including actual and projected impacts.
 It also provides a high level overview of the GCF structures to support project development and implementation in Africa, and the representation of African States in the GCF's functioning and operations.
-Finally, it describes the support delivered by the GCF in African States. - 22.
+Finally, it describes the support delivered by the GCF in African States.4 - 22.
 Chapter 3 assesses the extent to which the GCF is relevant and responsive to the specific needs and urgency of climate action in African States.
-This is assessed both in terms of the GCF's
+This is assessed both in terms of the GCF's alignment with international agendas on climate action in Africa and the alignment of the GCF's portfolio with key challenges and evolving adaptation and mitigation needs.

-&lt;sup>4 A more detailed overview of the context and background is provided in the evaluation's approach paper.
+4 A more detailed overview of the context and background is provided in the evaluation's approach paper.